-As a general rule, good housekeeping is the key to a pest-free household.
+As a general rule, good housekeeping is the key to keeping a household free of pests.
 These pests are in our homes for two principal reasons: food and water.
 Something else is shelter, however bugs can likewise live outside.

-Pests usually look for cracks, holes, and openings as an entry point.
-Inspect for any occurrences.
+- Inspect your home for any cracks, holes, and openings, as these could be utilized by pests as entry points.
 Install screens on doors and windows to keep flying pests out.